 Negotiate with your service providers

-This probably isn’t the time to drop your internet or cell phone plan, but you may be able to lower your bill if you ask.
+You don’t want to drop your internet or cell phone plan, but you may be able to lower your bill if you ask.
 Try these strategies to see if you can get a better deal.

 Mind your subscriptions